ra3898/Banking-management-system/README.md

 ## Demo

-You can visit the [link] to visit the live version of the website.
+You can visit the [http://sawongambnk.atspace.cc/pages/home.php] to visit the live version of the website.

 You can register a new account or log in using the following credentials:
 - Account Number: 200